-The student should arrive on the first day of the placement with his/her learning goals prepared for discussion and development with the CI during the first week of the placement.
+The student should arrive on the first day of the placement with their learning goals prepared for discussion and development with the CI during the first week of the placement.
 Objective outcome measures should be discussed and documented for each desired competency and the learning opportunities associated with each desired competency should be identified, with every effort made to access these opportunities.
 It is recommended that SMART format be considered when developing these goals.
 If there is any disagreement between student and CI with respect to the expectations, the ACCE may be contacted for advice.
 It is understood that the CI is the authority when setting these expectations.
 It is recommended that the Learning Contract be reviewed weekly, based on the student's progress during the placement.
-A blank Learning Contract between the student and the CI and will be submitted to the ACCE at the completion of each placement (PT 881 through 885).
+A blank Learning Contract Worksheet and sample Learning Contract are included in Appendix H. The Learning Contract is a contract between the student and the CI and will be submitted to the ACCE at the completion of each placement (PT 881 through 885).
 A copy of the Learning Contract should be kept by the student and by the CI for the duration of the placement.